 Although the home is made of wood and bricks, it is an environment that allows those struggling, to feel the warmth of caring staff members and volunteers.
 Programs provided for the residents are stepping stones to success.
-It is the hope, that all the residents, will use the learned skills to make better choices, find jobs, and gain confidence to live healthy, happy lives.
+It is the hope that all the residents will use the learned skills to make better choices, find jobs, and gain the confidence to live healthy, happy lives.

 Family members more than often, pull together when there is an illness.
 They do what they can to take care of those they love.
-They pray, and ask God, to take away the illness, lessen the pain, and make them whole.
-Their prayers, faith and love mingle together to form a powerful border; a border of unconditional love that leads to hope.
+They pray, and ask God, to take away the sickness, lessen the pain, and make them whole.
+Their prayers, faith, and love mingle together to form a powerful border; a border of unconditional love that leads to hope.

-So dear readers, if you have not guessed, The Many Faces of Hope, Faith and Love, really is about each and everyone of us.
-It is about; helping those less fortunate; caring and supporting those who are ill; reaching out to family and friends who have lost a love one; and showing respect and love to each and every service man and woman, and their families.
+So dear readers, if you have not guessed, The Many Faces of Hope, Faith, and Love, really is about each and every one of us.
+It is about; helping those less fortunate; caring and supporting those who are ill; reaching out to family and friends who have lost a loved one, and showing respect and love to each and every serviceman and woman, and their families.

 I firmly believe in my heart, that when we do for others, hope, faith, and love grow like beautiful flowers.
 Just imagine, the gardens we could each grow if we reached out to those who desperately need us!
 Our beautiful gardens could become miracles for those we love.
 My question to you is: What grows in your garden?